 Both shingles and poison ivy cause a painful, blistering rash.
 Poison ivy is an allergic reaction, while shingles is a viral infection.
-Shingles causes more symptoms that can help tell the conditions apart.
+Shingles also causes additional symptoms that can differentiate the conditions.

 The varicella-zoster virus causes chickenpox.
 After a person has chickenpox, the virus travels from the skin to the nerves and remains dormant.

 Sometimes the virus reactivates and travels from the nerves to the skin, causing shingles.
 This results in a painful, blistering rash.

 The Centers for Disease Control and Prevention (CDC) estimates that

 Poison ivy is a type of allergic contact dermatitis.
 It can also cause a painful, blistering rash.
 The rash is an allergic reaction to urushiol oil, which is in the sap of poison ivy.
 The oil is also present in poison oak and poison sumac.